 - After retirement, you are tension free.
 Utilize your time as per your interests.
 Pursue one or more hobbies to pass your time.

-- Be social and do something for the society so that others can benefit from your vast experiences.
+- Be social and do something for society so that others can benefit from your past experiences.

-- Non-Pensioners may invest 85% in low risk and 15% in Medium Risk.
+- Non-Pensioners may invest 85% of low risk and 15% in Medium Risk.

 - You must take care of your life long capital by ensuring: